mialkin/docs/tools/elasticsearch.md

 [↑ Field data types](https://www.elastic.co/guide/en/elasticsearch/reference/master/mapping-types.html).

 Each field has a **field data type**, or **field type**.
 This type indicates the kind of data the field contains, such as strings or boolean values, and its intended use.
-For example, you can index strings to both `text` and `keyword` fields.
-However, `text` field values are analyzed for full-text search while `keyword` strings are left as-is for filtering and sorting.

 Field types are grouped by **family**.
 Types in the same family have exactly the same search behavior but may have different space usage or performance characteristics.

-Currently, there are two type families, `keyword` and `text`.
+Currently, there are two type families: `keyword` and `text`.
 Other type families have only a single field type.
 For example, the boolean type family consists of one field type: `boolean`.

 ## Mapping